Offline Signing with Atto Commons

 val addressesToMonitor = listOf(hotWalletAddress, anotherAddress)

-// Create a map from address string to account info
+// Create a map from address to account info

 // Example: print current balance and height for the hot wallet